dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 -------------------------|-----------------------------
 name                     | Specifies the prefix of the generated PDF files, e.g. PDF generated from `testproject\toc.yml` is named as `{name}.pdf`, `testproject\api\toc.yml` is named as `{name}_api.pdf`.
-If not specified, the value of `name` is the folder name `testproject`. generatesAppendices      | If specified, an `appendices.pdf` file is generated containing all the not-in-TOC articles. wkthmltopdf              | Contains additional options specific to wkhtmltopdf which is used internally to generate the PDF files.
+If not specified, the value of `name` is the folder name `testproject`. generatesAppendices      | If specified, an `appendices.pdf` file is generated containing all the not-in-TOC articles. wkhtmltopdf              | Contains additional options specific to wkhtmltopdf which is used internally to generate the PDF files.

 #### 4.3.1 Properties for the `wkhtmltopdf` Key

 Key                      | Description
 -------------------------|-----------------------------
-additionalArguments      | Additional arguments that should be passed to the wkthmltopdf executable.
+additionalArguments      | Additional arguments that should be passed to the wkhtmltopdf executable.

 4. Supported File Mapping Format
 ---------------------------------------------